Steiner-254/aws-reStart/Week 4/Day4.md

 >> `Response` – Describes what you do when you detect a security threat

 >> `Analysis` – Completes the cycle as you identify lessons learned and implement

+## Confidentiality, integrity, and availability (CIA)
+- Information must be protected to ensure its confidentiality, integrity, and availability.